tunalagoona/postgres-playground/deadlock-prevention.md

 ### Lock hierarchy

-A lock hierarchy consists of designing an application in a way that locks can be only acquired in a specific order.
-This approach prevents **circular waits** condition.
+A lock hierarchy means that we design the application in the way that locks can be only acquired in a specific order.
+This approach prevents the **circular wait** condition.

-Let's make the clients to update the rows in a sorted order. <b>client#1</b> transaction is going to update rows with id=1 and id=2, and <b>client#2</b> transasction - rows with id=2 and id=3.
+Here we force the clients to update the rows in the increasing order of their ids.
+The <b>client#1</b> will be updating rows 1 and 2, and the <b>client#2</b> will be updating rows 2 and 3.

 <table>
   <thead>